Watch the video to find out the basics of investment funds and how they work.

-You will have access to our extensive range of investment products.
+You will have access to our extensive range of international investment products.
 And with approximately more than 14,000 financial advisors and private bankers in over 100 countries, our established network can provide both breadth and depth of experience, global research and financial advice.
 With Citibank as your partner, you can make your investment decisions with confidence.

 - We offer a broad range of Equity Funds and Bond Funds

 Global, Europe, Asia, Japan, Singapore, North America, Emerging Markets